 The following are some links to useful and interesting huna related things.

 Aloha International is an organization dedicated to alternative healing of body, mind and circumstances by spreading the spirit of aloha and the knowledge of Huna.
 It was founded in 1973 by Serge Kahili King and has its Heartquarters on the Big Island of Hawaii.
 These pages have a fantastic wealth of information on Huna.

 Serge King’s Cybership.
 As well as running Aloha International Serge also keeps these pages.
-Serge is a great friend and teacher to me.

 The Little Pink Book of Aloha by Serge Kahili King.
 A wonderful little booklet teaching the power of blessing.

 The Dynamind Technique by Serge Kahli King.
 A booklet detailing the Dynamind Technique a simple and fast method of healing using method of healing based using a mix of words, touch, breath and imagery.

 The Internet Sacred Text Archive provides access to some excellent free texts concerned with the myths of Hawaii.
 This includes: Hawaiian Mythology by Martha Beckwith; the Kumulipo Hawaiian Creation Chant edited with comments by Marth Beckwith; Unwritten Literature of Hawaii: The Sacred Songs of the Hula by Nathaniel Emerson; and Hawaiian Folk Tales by Thomas Grum.